OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Using_additional_Course_Editor_Tools.md

   *  _«Course owners»_ : This is how the course is presented to course owners (course administrators).
   *  _«OLAT authors»_ : This is how the course is presented to users with OLAT author rights.

- **Attributes:** By means of these fields you can enter up to 5 AAI attribute names with their relevant values.
-By means of this preview this course is presented in the way a user with these AAI attributes would see it.
+ **Attributes**: By means of these fields you can enter up to five AAI attribute names with their relevant values.
+By means of this preview, this course is presented in the way a user with these AAI attributes would see it.

-**Example:**
+**Example**:
 Attribute name: swissEduPersonStudyBranch3
 Attribute value: 4600
 This is how the course is presented to Chemistry students.